tudelft/fastPyDroneSim/README.md

 -->

 Fast drone sim in python (currently linear quadrotors only).
-Vectorized on CPU cranking about 6M timesteps on a laptop i7.
-GPU support via cuda planned.
+Vectorized on CPU cranking about 5M timesteps per second on a laptop i7.
+Also vectorized for GPU with up to 250M timesteps per second (RTX A1000), but if the state at every time step needs to be logged and be available to the CPU after simulation, then that number reduces to 20M or so.

 Visuals in THREE.js with a websocket connection, inspired by the Learning to Fly in Seconds paper (https://arxiv.org/abs/2311.13081).